 I moved to Munich from London in 2000 and to Cologne in 2003.
-Why?
-It’s the usual story: I fell in love with a German, had kids and at some point Cologne started to feel more like ‘home’ than London.
-My two kids are bilingual but German is their stronger language.
-I wouldn’t say I’m completely integrated into the German culture.
-I’m an ‘in-betweener’: not completely at home in Germany, nor back in London, where I feel like a hillbilly from the sticks, I don’t get the jokes anymore, I’m overawed by the brash new glittering skyline and amazed by the fabulous shops.
+It was the usual story: I fell in love with a German, had kids and at some point Cologne started to feel more like ‘home’ than London did.

 What tips would I give to newcomers to Germany?
 Learn the language as quickly as you can.
 You’ll feel more comfortable, you’ll make new friends and ultimately you’ll be happier.
 At the beginning it will drive you crazy.
 Actually, it will always drive you crazy because unless you grow up here you’ll always question the logic behind Deutsch.
 Why is a table masculine and a chair feminine?
 Why is it ‘das Mädchen’ and not ‘die Mädchen’?
 Why Is Everything Capitalized Godammit?

 How do you learn the language?
 Immerse yourself in it.
 Listen to German radio, watch German TV shows with the sound up loud – especially funny stuff.
 Anke Engelke made me laugh before I even knew what she was saying.
 Read German children’s books.
 Take a lot of courses.
 Find people willing to put up with your crappy German and spend lots of time with them.